 Metaphor is psychoactive; mixed with mirth, it can be addictive.

 “This I conceive to be the chemical function of humor: to change the character of our thought.” —Lin Yutang

 A funny thing happens on humor’s way.

 “Humor must not professedly teach and it must not professedly preach, but it must do both if it would live forever.” —Mark Twain

-We find that we are not what we eat, but the food for thought we choose to swallow.
+We find that what we call time is a metaphor of something that diminishes or expands according to the food for thought we choose to swallow.

 THIS IS A DISCLAIMER OF AND APOLOGY FOR ANY ADS INTRUDED BETWEEN HERE AND THE SHARE OPTIONS BELOW.